We Increased the Free Trial Credit to $5

 When we first launched the free trial credit, we set it at $0.10.
 That sounded reasonable on paper, but in practice it only covered about 1 to 3 minutes of audio depending on the model.
 You couldn't even transcribe a typical YouTube video with it.

-With $0.50 you can transcribe up to ~14 minutes of audio using our Qwen3-ASR-Flash model, currently one of the highest accuracy models on transcription leaderboards with a 4.25% average Word Error Rate.
+With $5 you can transcribe a couple of hours of audio using our Qwen3-ASR-Flash model, currently one of the highest accuracy models on transcription leaderboards with a 6.37% average Word Error Rate.

-That's enough to cover a typical YouTube video, a short podcast segment, or a recorded meeting excerpt.
+That's enough to cover several YouTube videos, a full podcast episode, or a long recorded meeting.

 Every transcription includes the full pipeline: